SecDevOps-jmcdonough/fortisoar-lab/README.md

     1. Grab the Blue Orb next to the **Asset Records** step and drag out a new step
     1. Select "Create Record"
     1. Step Name: "Create Assets"
-    1. Select Module - "Assets"
+    1. Select Model - "Assets"
     1. MAC Address: NONE
     1. Click "+ Loop" at bottom of screen
     1. Click in the "Array of objects..." field